-Cost of Sales, excluding depletion, includes cash payments made for Gold Equivalent ounces associated with commodity streams.
+1 Cost of Sales, excluding depletion, includes cash payments made for Gold Equivalent ounces associated with commodity streams.

-The Company's royalty and other commodity stream income is converted to an Attributable Gold Equivalent $ounce\ basis\ by\ dividing\ the\ royalty\ and\ other\ commodity\ income\ for\ that\ period\ by\ the\ average\ realized\ gold$ price per ounce from the Company's Gold Streams for the same respective period.
+2 The Company's royalty and other commodity stream income is converted to an Attributable Gold Equivalent ounce basis by dividing the royalty and other commodity income for that period by the average realized gold price per ounce from the Company's Gold Streams for the same respective period.
 These Attributable Gold Equivalent ounces when combined with the gold ounces sold from the Company's Gold Streams equal total Attributable Gold Equivalent ounces sold.

-ii.
-Average realized gold price per attributable ounce is calculated by dividing the Company's sales by the number of Attributable Gold Equivalent ounces sold.
-The Company presents average realized gold price per attributable ounce as it believes that certain investors use this information to evaluate the Company's performance in comparison to other streaming companies in the precious metals mining industry that present results on a similar basis.
-Figure 1.2 provides a reconciliation of average realized gold price per ounce.

-Figure 1.2 onths Ended larch 31, 2018 Three Months Ended March 31, 2017 Total Revenue \$ 19,470 \$ 18,824 Divided by: Total Attributable Gold Equivalent ounces sold 14,685 15,558 Equals: Average realized gold price (per attributable ounce) \$ 1,326 \$ 1,210 iii.
-The Company has also used the non-IFRS measure of cash flows from operating activities excluding changes in non-cash working capital.
-This measure is calculated by adding back the decrease or subtracting the increase in changes in non-cash working capital to or from cash provided by (used in) operating activities.
+- iii.
+Cash operating margin is calculated by subtracting the average cash cost per attributable gold equivalent ounce from the average realized gold price per attributable gold equivalent ounce.
+The Company presents cash operating margin as it believes that certain investors use this information to evaluate the Company's performance in comparison to other streaming companies in the precious metals mining industry that present results on a similar basis. - iv.
+Cash flows from operating activities excluding changes in non-cash working capital is calculated by adding back the decrease or subtracting the increase in changes in non-cash working capital to or from cash provided by (used in) operating activities.
 The Company presents cash flows from operating activities excluding changes in non-cash working capital as it believes that certain investors use this information to evaluate the Company's performance in comparison to other streaming companies in the precious metals mining industry that present results on a similar basis.
 Figure 1.3 provides a reconciliation of cash flows from operating activities excluding changes in non-cash working capital.